 - and you can hike to the summit of Pikes Peak

-First, we provide details and valuable tips on driving to the top by car.
+First, we provide details and valuable tips on driving to the top of Pikes Peak by car.

 How much does it cost to drive up Pikes Peak?

-Pikes Peak Highway is a toll road.
-Pikes Peak is not a national park, so the national parks passes cannot be used.
+Pike’s Peak Highway is a toll road.
+Pikes Peak is not a national park, so the national park passes cannot be used.

 But the prices are affordable, and it’s truly worth it to drive up to the summit.

 It’s also worth using the Pikes Peak coupon on the official page to save a bit of money on your tickets.
 You can pay for a drive also at Pikes Peak Highway Entrance.

 From May 1 to November 30, it cost $15 per person for Adults (16 and over) and $5 per child (6 to 15).
 With the official web coupon, you will get $2 off.

 It’s also possible to take Carload Discount Rate (Up to 5 passengers).
 It’s $50 per car.

 From December 1 to April 30, it cost $10 per person for Adults (16 and over) and $5 per child (6 to 15).
 The carload Discount Rate (Up to 5 passengers) is $35 per car.